OlajesuOgunyemi/Bank-Churn-Analysis/README.md

  ### Project Objectives:

-This project helps to understand the key factor behind why customers leave a retail bank(churn), and provide targeted, actionable recommendation to reduce customer attrition and improve retention
+This project helps the bank to identify patterns, understand the key factor behind why customers leave a retail bank(churn), and provide targeted, actionable recommendation to reduce customer attrition and improve retention

  ### Dataset Description